 How about those curved corners?
 Unlike the way most smartphone screens are perfect rectangles, LG rounds-off the corners of the G6's panel.
 They're not perfect 90-degree arcs, and we have to admit that our first reaction to seeing them was a bit along the lines of, “eww, why?”
 We even briefly considered the lengths we might go to with custom-ROM hacking in order to try illuminating those missing corner pixels.

 But then we sat down and talked to LG about what was going on here, and the story began to make more sense.
 See, this isn't just some weird software trick to give the G6's screen a (more) interesting look.
 And you can't turn those curved corners back on in software; the screen really is clipped.
 But it turns out this is about way more than just aesthetics.
 By avoiding hard right angles, LG is trying to mitigate screen damage caused by drops and other impacts.
 While the shock wave from such incidents has a bad habit of traveling along the screen, being concentrated in right-angle corners, and causing breakage, this new design supposedly lessens that risk.
 And though we're not about to go intentionally dropping our G6, the company's own tests with actual hardware seem to support the idea that this change really is making a difference.

 While we're quickly finding ourselves won over by the eccentricities of the LG G6's display, it's still not a screen without its issues.
-Though our measurements confirm that the display is decently bright, it often felt like it was on the dimmer side when actually using the G6, especially outdoors.
-It also exhibits a cooler color temperature – but short of some pre-set blue-light-reduction options for nighttime usage, there's no way to customize that look.
+Though our measurements confirm that the display is decently bright, it's still a phone that's dimmer than a number of its peers, and our subjective experience often felt like the handset was on the dimmer side when actually using the G6, especially outdoors.
+Part of that may be attributed to its cooler color temperature – but short of some pre-set blue-light-reduction options for nighttime usage, there's no way to customize that look.